7 Reasons to Visit Brindisi

 Take a stroll, look at the sailing boats moored along Brindisi waterfront, stop for a drink at one of the cafés, and enjoy the exhilarating scent of the sea.
 There’s often a gentle breeze making it a great place to escape the heat and chill out.

-3. Amazing food and excellent wine
+4. Amazing food and excellent wine

 Brindisi Food

-The area is a land of olive oil, tasty vegetables, great cheeses.
+Like everywhere else in Italy, in Brindisi, you’ll taste delicious food and good wine.
+The area is a land of olive oil, tasty vegetables, and great cheeses.
 Puglia also boasts excellent wines, like Negroamaro, Sussumaniello, and the now well-known Primitivo.
-As a result, almost every restaurant is a promise of a great meal.
+As a result, you can expect a delicious meal in almost every restaurant.

 If you are staying in a self-catering place, ask for a local market where you’ll find lots of fresh products at surprisingly reasonable prices.